Kristina01111000/Kristina01111000.github.io/README.md

 - peepso, learndash, and woocommerce work together?
 - test site is working with wordpress!
 - using ionos for database
+- putting the wordpress files in with filezilla

 This is a list of some of the projects that I have worked on during the last 3 years.